jvfe/wikidata_panglaodb/manuscripts/log_book.md

 * Added matching section for genes in preprocessing.py, the matching is done using a manual merge with the wikidata query.

+### 07/09

+* Started work on manual item checking
+* Started working on the item quality assesment - halted until manual item matching is finished